“DiRubbo’s alto speaks in a distinctly powerful voice that’s at the same time modern and timeless.” Doron Orenstein, Best Saxophone

 DiRubbo has been featured in articles, reviews, and interviews in magazines such as Saxophone Journal, Jazziz, Hothouse, Jazz Times, Downbeat, Jazz Journal, Cadence, Swing Journal, The Sax, Jazz Folio, JazzWise, All Music Guide and All About Jazz.

-In addition to being an improviser of the first order, DiRubbo is an active and engaged educator and teaches at several institutions including Sacred Heart University and The Litchfield Jazz Camp and is a guest instructor at William Paterson University, New York University, Baldwin Wallace University, The New School, Loyola University (New Orleans) and the Jackie McLean Institute.
+In addition to being an improviser of the first order, DiRubbo is an active and engaged educator and teaches at several institutions including Sacred Heart University and The Litchfield Jazz Camp and has guest instructed at William Paterson University, SUNY Purchase, New York University, Baldwin Wallace University, The New School, Loyola University (New Orleans) and the Jackie McLean Institute.

 “I think the fundamentals are very important,” he told Allaboutjazz.com.
 “Sound and time concepts are things that are hard to reverse if not learned properly from the beginning.
 I try to get the student to use their ear more if they come from a reading or theoretical background or the reverse if they only use their ear.”